-The Residences at Career Gateway, located at Whittier Street and Heyl Avenue, provides 58-units of apartments and townhomes, along with on-site career development training.
+The Residences at Career Gateway, located at Whittier Street and Heyl Avenue on the South Side of Columbus, provides 58-units of apartments and townhomes, along with on-site career development training.

 Tenants must be earning at or below a certain income level, which is $44,640 a year for a family of four.
-Classes offered on-site will train tenants and other neighborhood residents for specific local job openings, as well as teach skills necessary for success in any position.
+Classes offered on-site train tenants and other neighborhood residents for specific local job openings and teach skills necessary for success in any position.

 Contact Gretchen West at (614) 355-0344 or Gretchen.West@NationwideChildrens.org.